sqwok/web-theme-js/README.md

 A function you can use to build a new theme for the Sqwok web app.

 # the function.
+Simply run this function inside the browser developer tools console.

 ```
 const styles = {
   '--color-avatar-bg': '',